maikelordaz/Takadao-assesment-test/Answers/Answers.md

 There you can check the changes sugested and read some comments.

 -   Findings:
-    1. The first is that the contract has errors. "send" is only available to payable addresses
+    1. "Critical" The contract has errors. "send" is only available to payable addresses
-    2. It does not check the return value for "send" so if the transfer fails the contract will not know
+    2. "Critical" It does not check the return value for "send"
 -   Solution:

     1. Rewrite as suggested
     2. Check for the return value.
 For "send" is a boolean.
 True if succed, false if not

+-   Note: Some lines were added to have a minimalistic contract

 2. The answer to this code is written on